 Ratehub.ca’s best cash advance credit cards in Canada

 American Express Essential Credit Card

-The American Express Essential Credit Card charges only 8.99% on cash advances – the lowest fixed rate on cash advances of any credit card in Canada.
-The card also has no annual fees, so it’s free to carry, and charges the same low rate of 8.99% on regular purchases and balance transfers.
-These factors combined makes the American Express Essential Card a great all-around card to have in case of emergencies and helped to propel it to the top of our list of the best low interest credit card in Canada for 2019.
+The American Express Essential Credit Card charges only 12.99% on cash advances – one of the lowest fixed rate on cash advances of any credit card in Canada.
+The card also has no annual fees, so it’s free to carry and charges the same low rate of 12.99% on regular purchases and balance transfers.
+These factors combined makes the American Express Essential Card a great all-around card to have in case of emergencies and one of the best low interest credit card in Canada for 2019.

 RBC Visa Classic Low Rate Option